saksham998-png/Worknet/README.md

 ## ✨ Overview

-**Ethara (WorkNet)** is a polished, enterprise-grade workspace designed to help teams organize projects, assign work, and track progress effortlessly.
+**WorkNet** is a polished, enterprise-grade workspace designed to help teams organize projects, assign work, and track progress effortlessly.
 Unlike generic task managers, Ethara focuses on **Visual Excellence** and **Real-Time Responsiveness**, providing a stunning interface that feels alive.

 ## 🌟 Key Features